Sub-Nyquist Sampling of Short Pulses: Gabor windows

 \section{Gabor windows}

 The sampling scheme presented in this paper is based on Gabor frames.
-As discussed in previous sections, a Gabor frame that is not too redundant, meaning $\mu \in \left [\frac{1}{2},1 \right )$, with a compactly supported window guarantees a small number of time samples.
-The number of samples in frequency is dictated by the localization of the window in frequency and whether it forms a stable frame (lower frame constant away from zero).
-We recall here some methods to construct Gabor frames with well localized windows for a chosen redundancy $\mu$.
-This material is an accumulation of the main results from \cite{DGM86} and \cite{Ch06}.
+We recall here some methods to construct Gabor frames with well localized windows for a chosen redundancy $\mu$ based on results from \cite{DGM86} and \cite{Ch06}.

 Let $\mu \geq \frac{1}{2}$.
 A window $g(t)$ that is supported on $[-W/2,W/2]$ and forms a frame with $a=\mu W$ and $b=1/W$ can be constructed from an everywhere increasing function $h(t)$ such that $h(t)=0$ for $t\leq 0$, and $h(t)=1$ for $t\geq 1$ by